Roundup Ready: Productivity claims

-Under special conditions meant to reveal only genetic yield factors, RR lines actually have worse yields.
+Under conditions meant to reveal only genetic yield factors, Roundup Ready lines have been shown to have worse yields.
 In 1999, a review of Roundup Ready soybean crops found that, compared to the top conventional varieties, they had a 6.7% lower yield.
-This so called "yield drag" follows the same pattern observed when other traits are introduced into soybeans by conventional breeding.
-Monsanto claims later patented varieties yield 7-11% higher than their poorly performing initial varieties, closer to those of conventional farming, although the company refrains from citing actual yields.
-Monsanto's 2006 application to USDA states that RR2 (mon89788) yields 1.6 bu less than A3244, the conventional variety that the trait is inserted into.
+This so-called "yield drag" follows the same pattern observed when other traits are introduced into soybeans by conventional breeding.
+Monsanto claims later patented varieties yield 7-11% higher than their initial varieties, closer to those of conventional farming, although the company refrains from citing actual yields.
+Monsanto's 2006 application to the USDA states that RR2 (mon89788) yields 1.6 bu less than A3244, the conventional variety that the trait is inserted into.

-Many genetically engineered crops have similar yield alterations due to one or both of the common causes for this.
-Roundup Ready crops have both: Yield drag due to the modification itself interfering with yield production; and yield lag due to the delay in breeding the best new yield genetics into the RR lines.
+Many genetically engineered crops have similar yield alterations.
+Roundup Ready crops have both: yield drag due to the modification itself interfering with yield production; and yield lag due to the delay in breeding the best new yield genetics into the Roundup Ready lines.

 Because this kind of testing is done under artificial conditions, these results do not hold for actual field conditions with weed pressure.
 Under realistic field use the weed control advantages are more significant.